Alison Doody: Personal life

 Doody married Gavin O'Reilly, CEO of the Independent News & Media, on 25 June 1994, at the O'Reilly family residence Castlemartin.
 The couple made their home at Bartra House, a 10000 sqft home overlooking the sea in Dalkey; at the time of purchase, it was the most expensive house in Ireland.
-The marriage produced two daughters.
-She separated from O'Reilly in 2004, and divorced him in 2006.
+They had two daughters before separating in 2004 and divorcing in 2006.

 During the 2011 filming of the comedy-drama Beaver Falls in South Africa, Doody met Douglas De Jager, a packaging tycoon from Cape Town.
-The couple had been keeping their relationship low-key, before De Jager died of a heart attack in July 2012.
+The couple had a low-key relationship before De Jager died of a heart attack in July 2012.

 She was engaged to businessman Tadhg Geary from 2014 to 2015.